DAMON M. CUMMINGS, LCDR, USN

 From the 1931 Lucky Bag:

 Damon was lost when USS San Francisco (CA 38) was severely damaged during the Naval Battle of Guadalcanal on November 13, 1942.
-He was on the staff of the Commander, South Pacific Force.
-(This was different from the embarked staff of Daniel Callaghan '11, who was also lost in this action.)
+He was on the staff of the Commander, South Pacific Force (aka Task Force 67), led by Daniel Callaghan '11, who was also lost in this action.

 His wife was listed as next of kin.